charlesmoore99/Countdown/README.md

 * Dependencies -- handled by maven

-* Database configuration -- you'll need to create a DB called 'theSprawl' with the Orient DB Console
+* Database configuration -- you'll need to create a DB called 'theSprawl' with the pgAdmin or via SQL

 * How to run tests -- don't run the tests.
 All they do is manipulate the DB